 RENCI collaborates and supports NC TraCS in a number of ways:

-- RENCI Director Stan Ahalt directs the NC TraCS Biomedical Informatics core.
-This core offers numerous services geared toward improving the feasibility and efficiency of research.
+- RENCI Director Stan Ahalt directs the NC TraCS Biomedical Informatics team and RENCI Deputy Director Ashok Krishnamurthy serves as the team’s associate director.
+The BMI team offers numerous services geared toward improving the feasibility and efficiency of research.
 Core activities include the Carolina Data Warehouse, which now includes a Research Portal that serves as a gateway for investigators to conduct searches and store the transaction results for subsequent analysis and use.
 Core members also manage the Data Management Services Initiative, the Bioinformatics Education Initiative and the Clinical Research Management System.

 - REACH NC: The Research, Engagement and Capabilities Hub of North Carolina (REACH NC) is an award-winning Web portal that helps researchers identify potential collaborators, university assets, and resources.
 REACH NC increases transparency of and access to researchers and university resources across the state.
 RENCI developed the prototype REACH NC system with support from the UNC system.
 The current portal contains over 18,000 profiles representing experts from 17 UNC system universities, Duke University, the North Carolina Research Campus in Kannapolis, and the Research Triangle Institute International.
 It is constantly evolving and adding new data and institutions.